webplatform/docs/css/properties/box-shadow/index.md

 {{Flags}}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The ‘box-shadow’ property attaches one or more shadows inside or outside of a box-model element.
-The property is a comma-separated list of shadows, each specified by 2-4 length values, an optional color, and an optional ‘inset’ keyword. box-shadow is a simple style that can be manipulated to generate complex effects.
+{{Summary_Section|The ‘box-shadow’ property attaches one or more shadows inside or outside of a box-model element_ The property is a comma-separated list of shadows, each specified by 2-4 length values, an optional color, and an optional ‘inset’ keyword_ box-shadow is a simple style that can be manipulated to generate complex effects_

 Given a box, the shadow style is represented as follows: